POSH

 When to report

-Report inside the platform if appropriate
+Report inside the platform when appropriate.

-Use the main POSH reporting hub for country-based reporting
+Use the main POSH reporting hub for country-based reporting.

 Quick action if the risk feels active

-Stay calm
+Stay calm.

-Protect the child first
+Protect the child first.

-Save evidence before deleting or blocking
+Save safe evidence before deleting or blocking.

-Keep your notes factual
+Keep your notes factual.

-Move into reporting once key details are preserved
+Move into reporting once key details are preserved.

 What parents often get wrong